 So, while a great representation of the real-world thrust/acceleration produced by both motorcycles in each gear, if wind resistance was taken into consideration, it would look slightly different and in favour of the Z H2.

 If aerodynamics were the same for both motorcycles the motorcycle with more peak power would show slightly more G’s increasing linearly as the speed rose.

-If you look at the acceleration curve you will see that the Z H2 accelerates a little harder than the 1290 Super Duke from around 140-150 mph onward though the above thrust curve shows both motorcycle making similar thrust from those speeds onward which would suggest that if aero were the same, they would accelerate more-or less the same.
+If you look at the acceleration curve you will see that the Z H2 accelerates a little harder than the 1290 Super Duke from around 140-150 mph onward though the above thrust curve shows both motorcycles making similar thrust from those speeds onward which would suggest that if aero were the same, they would accelerate more-or-less the same.

 The 1290 shows similar thrust as the Z H2 from 130 mph onward simply because it is 30-40 kgs lighter but as speed increases weight becomes much less of a factor to accelerate and power becomes more important to overcome wind resistance assuming aerodynamics are the same for both.

-As the above graph does not take wind resistance into consideration it shows the 1290 a little more capable at higher speed than it really is in the real world.
+As the above graph does not take wind resistance into consideration it shows the 1290 a little more capable at higher speeds than it really is in the real world.

 While the Super Duke’s first gear massively dominates the first gear of the Z H2 it is an advantage that cannot be put to any good use as there is simply too much available acceleration meaning KTM will just flip if you ask for all of it at once.